 The big issue here is that firms have got the continuity that needed - to carry on all aspects of operation and business development as before.
 The spectre of thousands for lorries stuck at the ports has passed - although we were reminded of it when France shut down all traffic from the UK for a few days to keep out a new strain of COVID-19.

 Crucially the Brexit deal does not include clarity on equivalence in financial services.
 The EU has resisted giving "equivalent" status to the UK, even though its regulations are fully harmonised at this point in time.
 Instead, the current arrangement allows for the EU to withdraw equivalence rights for UK financial firms with only 30 days’ notice, and the U.K. has no right to contest that.
 The UK is also left having to negotiate a patchwork of individual EU nations’ regulations.

 Obviously, this leaves the future uncertain for financial services firms, and many have been forced to move assets and staff to the EU financial capitals to avoid disruption.
 It also magnifies the compliance challenge of knowing and applying the rules - and avoiding simple mistakes like an executive flying over from London to meet a client in the EU.

-Like financial services, the EU has not yet given the UK's data protection regime the “adequate” status (i.e. equivalent to the EU), although it is entirely based on the EU GDPR.
+Like financial services, the EU has not yet given the UK's data protection regime the “adequate” status (ie equivalent to the EU), although the UK regulations are entirely based on the EU GDPR.
 Such an adequacy decision is a separate process to a trade deal and has been ongoing, and the EU provided that the transmission of personal data from the EEA to the UK shall not be considered as transfer to a third country for a period of six month.
-However, should the UK change it’s data protection laws during this period, which is highly unlikely, the EU could revoke that status.
+However, should the UK change its data protection laws during this period (which is highly unlikely) the EU could revoke that status.